Next time you see a cop on the street, you should say that you didn't purchase the liabilities when you bought drugs around the corner.

 Should we tie liabilities to contracts therefore to customer data instead of apps and codes of apps?
 Is this a glitch in the democratic law that needs to be fixed by the legislatives?

 In European law liabilities are tied to the legal entities, meaning that there is a transitioning phase of 5 years of the liquidation process until an entity can be sold off by the liquidator, and within that time frame customers must file their complaints/liabilities against the legal entity if e.g. they want their money back.
-That is unless a judicative / court decides otherwise and puts responsibility onto the owners if there is illegal ownership behavior (e.g. fraud) provable.
+That is unless a judicative / court decides otherwise and puts responsibility onto the owners if there is illegal ownership behavior (e.g. fraud) that was provable.

 They probably wouldn't if they had known, so I guess the seller may left some information out.